vaibhavthapli/vaibhavthapli/README.md

 <br>
 </br>

- # I'm a Machine Learning Engineer from India !
+ # I'm a Machine Learning Engineer from India!
 - 🌱 I’m currently sharpening my skills in the field of Computer Vision.
-- 🥅 2022 Goals: Contributing more in the field of NLP and CV, creating SOTA Object detection Models and deploy them in edge devices.
+- 🥅 2024 Goals: Contributing more in the field of NLP and CV, creating SOTA Object detection Models and deploy them in edge devices.

 ## My Tech Stack